I'm a provider

 Please wait while you are redirected.

-DESCRIPTIONThermography is a noninvasive imaging technique that is intended to measure temperature distribution of organs and tissues.
+DESCRIPTIONThermography is a noninvasive imaging technique that is intended to measure temperature distribution in organs and tissues.
 The visual display of this temperature information is known as a thermogram.
-Thermography has been proposed as a diagnostic tool for a variety of conditions, e.g., complex regional pain syndrome, for treatment planning and to evaluate the effects of treatment.
+Thermography has been proposed to use with a variety of conditions as a diagnostic tool for treatment planning and to evaluate the effects of treatment.

 In 2002, the Dorex Spectrum 9000 MD Thermography System (DOREX, Inc.; Orange, CA) was cleared for marketing by the U. S. Food and Drug Administration (FDA) through the 510(k) process.
 The FDA determined that this device was substantially equivalent to existing devices for use in quantifying and visualizing skin temperature changes.
 Its indicated use is as an aid in diagnosis and follow-up therapy in areas such as orthopedics, pain management, neurology and diabetic foot care.
 This type of device is also known as a telethermographic system.